-- headfont (CSS font-family): Font for headings. - sphinxdoc The theme used for this documentation.
+- codetextcolor (CSS color): Default text color for code blocks, if not set differently by the high-lighting style. - bodyfont (CSS font-family): Font for normal text. - headfont (CSS font-family): Font for headings. - sphinxdoc The theme used for this documentation.
 It features a sidebar on the right side.
-There are currently no options beyond nosidebar. - scrolls A more lightweight theme, based on the Jinja documentation.
+There are currently no options beyond nosidebar and sidebarwidth. - scrolls A more lightweight theme, based on the Jinja documentation2.
 The following color options are available: - headerbordercolor - subheadlinecolor - linkcolor - visitedlinkcolor - admonitioncolor - agogo A theme created by Andi Albrecht.
 The following options are supported: - bodyfont (CSS font family): Font for normal text. - headerfont (CSS font family): Font for headings. - pagewidth (CSS length): Width of the page content, default 70em. - documentwidth (CSS length): Width of the document (without sidebar), default 50em. - sidebarwidth (CSS length): Width of the sidebar, default 20em. - bgcolor (CSS color): Background color. - headerbg (CSS value for "background"): background for the header area, default a grayish gradient. - footerbg (CSS value for "background"): background for the footer area, default a light gray gradient. - linkcolor (CSS color): Body link color. - headercolor1, headercolor2 (CSS color): colors for and headings. - headerlinkcolor (CSS color): Color for the backreference link in headings. - textalign (CSS text-align value): Text alignment for the body, default is justify. - nature A greenish theme.
-There are currently no options beyond nosidebar. - haiku A theme without sidebar inspired by the Haiku OS user guide.
-The following options are supported: - full\logo (true or false, default false): If this is true, the header will only show the html\logo.
+There are currently no options beyond nosidebar and sidebarwidth. - pyramid A theme from the Pyramid web framework project, designed by Blaise Laflamme.
+There are currently no options beyond nosidebar and sidebarwidth. - haiku A theme without sidebar inspired by the Haiku OS user guide3.
+The following options are supported: - full_logo (true or false, default false): If this is true, the header will only show the html_logo.
 Use this for large logos.
-If this is false, the logo (if present) will be shown floating right, and the documentation title will be put in the header. - textcolor, headingcolor, linkcolor, visitedlinkcolor, hoverlinkcolor (CSS colors): Colors for various body elements. - traditional A theme resembling the old Python documentation.
-There are currently no options beyond nosidebar. - epub A theme for the epub builder.
-There are currently no options.
-This theme tries to save visual space which is a sparse resource on ebook readers.
+If this is false, the logo (if present) will be shown floating right, and the documentation title will be put in the header. - textcolor, headingcolor, linkcolor, visitedlinkcolor, hoverlinkcolor (CSS colors): Colors for various body elements.